 Ensure the RP instruments used by the independent RP team at the site are sent for repair and calibration, and are stored to avoid damage

-Knowledge, Skills, Qualifications and Experience
+Knowledge, Skills, Qualifications, Experience

 GCSE grade C or equivalent in Maths and English

-A minimum of 3 years experience as a qualified Radiation Protection Technician / Health Physics Monitor within an organisation.
+Experience as a qualified Radiation Protection Technician / Health Physics Monitor within an organisation.